nursing students giving shots

 typically make

-Sample course schedule for the medical assisting program
+Sample course schedules for the medical assisting program

-Courses in this program are offered face-to-face and multiple modalities – meaning students may attend a traditional classroom lecture, attend through a virtual platform, or online.
+Courses in this program are offered face-to-face and multiple modalities — meaning students may attend a traditional classroom lecture, through a virtual platform or online.
 Mandatory attendance is required at all labs and ALH 155 and MDA 125 classes.

 CLASS FORMATS